samuel-jimenez/GramEditor/docs/src/languages/ocaml.md

 in your terminal.
 If you get a help message, you're good to go.
 If not, please revisit the installation instructions for `ocamllsp` and ensure it's properly installed.

-With that aside, we can now launch Tehanu.
-Given how the OCaml package manager works, we require you to run Tehanu from the terminal, so please make sure you install the [Tehanu cli](https://tehanu.liten.app/features#cli) if you haven't already.
+With that aside, we can now launch Gram.
+Given how the OCaml package manager works, we require you to run Gram from the terminal, so please make sure you install the [Gram cli](https://gram.liten.app/features#cli) if you haven't already.

 Once you have the cli, simply from a terminal, navigate to your project and run